How Much are the Fines for Texting and Driving in New York?

 Texting and driving in New York—and 47 other states—is illegal, and those who are caught will face both fines and potential points added to their driving record.
 A bad record could also affect future New York car registration and insurance prices.

-Even if the fines seem negligible, points stay on a driver’s record in New York for 18 months.
+Even if the fines for texting while driving seem negligible, points stay on a driver’s record in New York for 18 months.
 These points can increase your monthly car insurance premium dramatically.

 Safe drivers know they can wait to send a text message, and they also know that comprehensive auto insurance is one of the most important facets of operating a vehicle.
 If you’re in the market for a new policy, head to Online Auto Insurance (OAI) to get a fast and free quote.